 The vertical extent of DCB indicated in Figure 10 is unchanged from the previous RMR depiction.
-Although the concentration of DCB observed at MW-702B dropped below the MMCL value for the first time during the June 2013 sampling event, it was determined that the well would continue to be included within the delineated boundary of the DCB area for the current reporting period.
-This decision is appropriate given the concentrations of DCB and TCB peaked during the March 2013 sampling round (see Section 4.3).
-Inclusion of MW-702B in the delineation of the DCB area will be re-evaluated during the next reporting period to determine if downward concentration trends continue and exclusion of this well from the delineated boundary of this area is warranted.
+The concentration of DCB observed at MW-702B dropped below the MMCL value for the first time during the June 2013 sampling event, at that time it was determined that the well would continue to be included within the delineated boundary of the DCB area until long term trends warranted removal.
+Concentrations of DCB at MW-702B increased since the June 2013 round to levels above the MMCL value.
+Based on the data collected during the current reporting period, MW-702B will remain within the DCB plume.

-The DCB results suggest that chlorobenzene contamination above MMCLs in this area is limited to the relatively thin (12-foot thick) sand aquifer and the underlying bedrock surface.
-Upward vertical gradients of 0.58 ft and 0.51 ft from shallow bedrock to the sand aquifer were observed at MW-702B/D/S during the March and June monitoring events respectively.
+The DCB results suggest that chlorobenzene contamination above MMCLs in this area is present within the relatively thin (12-foot thick) sand aquifer and shallow bedrock.

+Upward vertical gradients of 0.47 ft and 0.63 ft from shallow bedrock to the sand aquifer were observed at MW-702B/D/S during the September and December synoptic gauging events respectively.

 The vertical extents of PCE and other cVOCs are indicated in Figures 11 to 13.
 The estimated area of cVOCs depicted on the figures remains unchanged from the last RMR.
 Note the horizontal scales differ on these cross-sections but the vertical scales are the same.
-Extent of contamination is drawn to include all well screens where June 2013 samples had contaminants exceeding the MMCLs.
+Extent of contamination is drawn to include all well screens where September or December/January samples had contaminants exceeding the MMCLs.
 Extent of contamination also includes all April 2012 Geoprobe samples exceeding the MMCLs.
 Compared to the depiction in the FIR, the vertical extent is similar in terms of the majority of contamination above MMCLs occurring 10 or more feet below the water table within the site, and surfacing along the eastern edge in the area of the river.
-The water table elevation has been updated to represent conditions observed during the latest (5/28/13) synoptic gauging round.
+The water table elevation has been updated to represent conditions observed during the latest (December 2013) synoptic gauging round.